migariane/ColliderApp/README.md

 **Keywords**:
 epidemiological methods, causality, noncommunicable disease epidemiology

-This repository provide free open access for replicability and educational purposes to the data and code used in the educational note:
+This repository provides free open access for replicability and educational purposes to the data and code used in the educational note:

 1. app.R
 2. code_boxes_article.R